Management of Second Stage of Labor | Article | GLOWM

 PRACTICE RECOMMENDATIONS

-• The second stage of labor is the most dangerous time for both the mother and her fetus due to the rapid evolution of fetal hypoxic stress, and the effects of the advancing bony fetal head on the soft tissues of the maternal birth passage.
+• The second stage of labor represents the period of highest risk for both the mother and fetus, due to the rapid progression of fetal hypoxic stress and the mechanical effects of the descending fetal head on the maternal soft tissues.

-• The effectiveness of the ‘Power’, the roominess of the “Passage”, and the well-being and the size, position and attitude of the “Passenger” should be considered, whilst making management decisions.
+• The effectiveness of the ‘power’, the roominess of the 'passage' and the wellbeing and the size, position and attitude of the 'passenger' should all be considered when making management decisions.

 • Standard CTG guidelines are unlikely to be useful in the presence of rapidly evolving fetal hypoxic stress.
-Recognition of the subacute hypoxia and the “zigzag” pattern is essential.
+Recognition of subacute hypoxia and the 'zigzag' pattern is essential.

-• Risk management should include an intense “hands on training” on operative vaginal births, and continuous monitoring of the outcomes by using the “maternity dashboard”.
+• Risk management should include intensive hands-on training in performing operative vaginal births, and continuous monitoring of outcomes by using the 'maternity dashboard'.

 CONFLICTS OF INTEREST